-With less than a year until the 2022 midterm election, we must do everything we can to safeguard our elections and protect voting rights, and ensure that voting rights laws and district maps are based on facts, evidence, and data.
+With the 2022 midterm election around the corner, we must do everything we can to safeguard fair elections, protect the right to vote, and ensure that voting rights laws and district maps are fairly based on facts and evidence—not political manipulation.

-Call your senators today to keep the pressure on to change the filibuster and pass critical voting rights legislation such as the Freedom to Vote Act and the John Lewis Voting Rights Advancement Act.
+Call your senators today to keep the pressure on to change the filibuster and pass critical voting rights legislation such as the Freedom to Vote Act and Electoral Count Act.